Gary Mills (footballer, born 1981): Style of play

-Coaching and Management career
+Coaching career

-Mills was assistant manager to Kevin Wilkin at Wrexham until March 2015 when he and Wilkin both left the club.
-However, Mills was then given his first taste of management after being appointed as Dave Stringer's replacement at Step 8 side Rugby Town on 13 May 2015, with former Bedford Town manager Craig Adams joining as his assistant.
-He left the club after a poor start to the 2015/16 season.
+Mills was assistant manager to Kevin Wilkin at Wrexham from May 2014 until March 2015, when he and Wilkin both left the club following defeat in the 2015 FA Trophy final.
+Mills was appointed as manager at Northern Premier League Division One South club Rugby Town on 13 May 2015.
+He won one of his seven league games in charge.
+He played two league games.
+He resigned on 11 September.

-In May 2016, Mills returned to his former club, King's Lynn Town as player-coach.
-On 19 October 2016, Mills was appointed as the manager of Corby Town with fellow former Rushden & Diamonds academy product David Bell joining him as his assistant.
-After leaving the team on 21st in the table, and didn't manage to get a single win in the last five games, he got fired on 9 April 2017.
+In June 2016, Mills returned to his former club, King's Lynn Town, as player-coach.
+He was promoted to assistant manager in September 2016.
+On 19 October 2016, Mills was appointed as the manager of Southern League Division One Central side Corby Town.
+He was sacked on 9 April 2017 after a run of five games without a win that left the Steelman 21st in the table.

-In December 2022, Mills was appointed lead professional development coach at Coventry City, joining the club from Milton Keynes Dons where he had held a similar position.
+He then joined Northampton Town within their academy set-up as the lead coach at under-16 level.
+He joined St Ives Town as a coach in July 2020.
+In December 2022, he was appointed lead professional development coach at Coventry City, joining the club from Milton Keynes Dons where he had held a similar position.
 In September 2023, Mills was appointed first-team coach at League One club Burton Albion.
-Following the sacking of Dino Maamria in December 2023, Mills was appointed caretaker manager.
+Following the sacking of Dino Maamria on 9 December 2023, Mills was appointed caretaker manager.
 He returned to his role of first-team coach following the appointment of Martin Paterson on 11 January 2024.
 On 31 May 2024, Mills departed Burton Albion following the departure of Paterson.
+He joined Steve Evans coaching staff at Rotherham United in July 2024, departing alongside Evans in March 2025.
+He returned to his coaching role at Milton Keynes Dons.
+He joined Port Vale as assistant to new manager Jon Brady in January 2026.

+Personal life

+His son, Harley, turned professional at Peterborough United.